 It raises a larger question though.
 How does a modern society keep these radical lunatics from coming back with some new cause?
 Christianity used to be a handy brake on this sort of thing.
 The overthrow of Christianity as the transcendent moral authority has opened the nuthouse doors to these sorts of movements.
 If you look at the history of the West since the Enlightenment, it has been one blood thirsty movement after another trying to replace Christianity as the moral authority of last resort.

-This post has already been read 9130 times!
+This post has already been linked to 9483 times!